 What computers are available to Computer Science students?

-Computer Science labs EB1036 and EB2029 and Academic Computing labs EB0013, EB2025, and EB2026 are recommended for use by Computer Science students.
-EB1036 is open from 8:00 AM until the last tutor closes.
+Computer Science labs EB1036 and EB2029 are recommended for use by Computer Science students.
+EB1036 is open during normal building hours.
 EB2029 is open to Computer Science seniors and graduate students 24/7.
-Click here for the Academic Computing lab schedule.

 How do I get my computer account to work in the Computer Science labs?